 Showing gratitude to others is one of many things we do on a daily basis.
-In English, we primarily express our gratitude via the expression "thank you" and other phrases like "I appreciate it."
-Many Westerns recognize the Japanese word arigatō ありがとう meaning "thank you," but there is a lot more to showing thanks in Japanese than just this one word.
+In English, we primarily express our gratitude via "thank you" or "I appreciate it."
+Many Westerns recognize the Japanese word ありがとう meaning "thank you," but there is a lot more to showing thanks in Japanese than just this one word.

-Spelling Note: This phrase can be spelled in Kanji 漢字 as 有り難う御座います.
-This is quite commonly used, especially in e-mails and business chats.
+Orthography Note: ありがとうございます can be spelled in Kanji as 有り難う御座います, which is all Ateji.
+Unlike many other daily expressions, this Kanji rendition is actually quite commonly used, especially in e-mails and business chats.

 “There is no need to worry.
 I’ll do it on my end.”
 “Thank you very much.”